iuliancmarcu/next-webworker-pool/README.md

     }
 }
 ```

-### 3. Use the Web Worker pool in your Next.js application

 To use the Web Worker pool, you need to create an instance of it, and call the `run` method with the input data.